XiaoxingChen/gpu_particle_filter/README.md

 <body>
 <h1>Particle Filter Localization with GPU</h1>
 <p>
-Want to use GPU to parallelize your program on your laptop or mobile phone?
-CUDA may not be available on these devices.
-OpenCL allows you to call GPU functions even on ARM platform.
-This demo shows you how to use OpenCL to accelerate a Particle Filter algorithm for robot localization.
+When considering using GPU to parallelize programs on laptop or mobile phone, CUDA may not be available on these devices.
+OpenCL allows one to call GPU functions even on ARM platform.
+This demo shows how to use OpenCL to accelerate a Particle Filter algorithm for robot localization.
 </p>
 <h1>Examples</h1>
 <h2>Ice World</h2>